A Guide To Using Filters in Looker Studio | GlowMetrics

 Example of a single clause filter, for including mobile devices only

 Once you’ve named your filter, assigned a Data source, and written at least one clause, you’ll be able to save your filter and apply it to your dashboard where relevant.
 You can of course create more complex filters, using the OR clause or the AND clause, creating additional rules within your filter.
-A single filter can have up 10 OR clauses applied, although a single widget can hold up to 75 clauses in total, so you could add multiple filters to a single component.
+A single filter can have up to 10 OR clauses applied, although a single widget can hold up to 75 clauses in total, so you could add multiple filters to a single component.

 Applying Filters At Different Levels